Guide on European Union Trademark

 A trade mark is a badge of origin, which allows consumers to identify and recognize the products and services offered by a certain trader.

-Registering a community mark provides the holder with the exclusive right to use it and with effective protection among the countries belonging to European Union against copying, imitation, misappropriation, forgery or use of its reputation.
+Registering a European Union Trademark provides the holder with the exclusive right to use it and with effective protection among the countries belonging to European Union against copying, imitation, misappropriation, forgery or use of its reputation.

 The exclusive rights over a trade mark may be obtained in two ways: